tytydraco/yessleep/out/Bones_for_Buddy.md

 “Are these your bones, boy?”

-A twig snapped behind him and Buddy came barreling through the darkness, toppling Buddy to the ground again.
+A twig snapped from behind and Buddy came barreling through the darkness, toppling him to the ground again.

 “There you are, boy!”